Patrik200414/budget-buddy/README.md

   - AUTH_KEY_NAME=[Your authentication keyname, which will be referenced from the frontend, this should be the same as `VITE_AUTH_KEY_NAME` on the frontend folder]

 ### Frontend setup:
-For mainual setup create a .env like in the .env.sample file.
+For mainual setup create a .env like in the .env.example file.
 Please change these values:
   - VITE_AUTH_KEY_NAME=[Your authentication keyname, this should be the same as the AUTH_KEY_NAME in the backend folder]